sdiak/slurm-simulator/README.md

 I sometimes have to setup very complex Slurm configuration and plugins for my clients.\
 I have created a private pulumi project for this purpose and used it to test various solutions to solve my issues without requiring a baremetal cluster.

-I have know decided to clean up the code and make public for every sys-admin that might need it.
+I have now decided to clean up the code and make public for every sys-admin that might need it.

 ## The documentation is lacking